R2 Sonic Multibeam Echosounder

 Before hire you will be asked to sign a User Agreement and fill out a Collection Plan.
 It is anticipated that data collected with this equipment will become publicly available, after a suitable research interval so it is vital that complete metadata be recorded and stored with the original data.
 On return you need to fill out a Hiring Period Completion Form to aid billing.

-University research and teaching internal hire prices at June 2019 are: $250/day in use, $50/day for setup and standby.
-These are reviewed annually.
+University research and teaching internal hire prices at June 2023 are:

 Commercial hire is managed separately and handled by university contracting procedures.
 Door-to-door insurance must be provided.
 Equipment requirements will be discussed on a case by case basis.
 Early contact is recommended.